What's an energy audit and how much does it cost?

 "It's not just looking at hardware, it's also about talking to people and understanding how the building works in terms of comfort and drafts," he says.

-Some of this analysis you can obviously do yourself—if you live in a townhouse it's easier to check your attic insulation than it is in an apartment building—but an auditor will have sophisticated equipment, like infrared cameras, making it easier to quickly identify places where you might benefit from adding weatherstripping.
+Some of this analysis you can obviously do yourself—it's easier to check your attic insulation if you live in a townhouse rather than an apartment building—but an auditor will have sophisticated equipment, like infrared cameras, making it easier to quickly identify places where you might benefit from adding weatherstripping.

 According to the Department of Energy, holes where electric wires have been run to cold attics or crawl spaces can be a problem, as can older furnaces and water heaters.
-And furnaces generally lose efficiency as they get older.
+Furnaces also tend to lose efficiency as they get older.

-Another measurement that's made is the temperature of water coming out of the taps and auditors will look at the settings on the boiler.
+Auditors will also look at the settings on the boiler and measure the temperature of water coming out of the taps.
 "They may be set too high because something is not performing well," Dentz says.
 Buildings that are heated by steam might also have problems with steam traps or situations where pipe insulation has deteriorated and energy is being lost.

 Owners of one- to four-family buildings can get a free energy audit through participating local contractors who partner with New York State Energy Research and Development Authority, better known as NYSERDA.
-Larger, multi-family buildings can also get sizable subsidies with NYSERDA's FlexTech program.
+Larger, multi-family buildings can also get sizable subsidies up to $500,000 via NYSERDA's Flexible Technical Assistance (FlexTech) program.

 Depending on the level of your audit and the size of your building, auditors can charge anywhere between a few thousand dollars to $20,000 or $30,000.

-As an example, Dentz says a recent audit carried out by his team for a 62-unit apartment building in Brooklyn came with a price tag of $8,000.
+As an example, Dentz cites an audit carried out by his team for a 62-unit apartment building in Brooklyn that came with a price tag of $8,000.
 For a 40-unit apartment building with fewer mechanicals—a walk-up building with no elevator—it was $4,000.